qxiao2ub/hw7-group-Ling-YX-QY/README.md

 - The code retrieves data from [the organization for hosting cool data](http://www.anothermagicalnonexistentplace.com)

 ## Sources (Not done, add in the references you used)
-*In this section, provide links to our references.

-- Reference for API
+- References for API
+1. The source code came from
+2. The code retrieves data from

 - References used in Transform API data to Python Dataframe section
 1. https://thispointer.com/pandas-convert-dataframe-index-into-column-using-dataframe-reset_index-in-python/